Lab-of-Adaptive-Immunity/IDEIS_data_analysis/README.md

 cd ..
 ```

 11.)
 Create subsampled data of GSE187515 with only certain percentages used, then use next step to count reads that are mapping to used genome for each subsampling percentage.
-Warning: These steps can take a lot of time.
+Warning: This step can take a lot of time.

 ```
 python GSE187515_subset.py